gileck/book-reader-app/book-parser/parser-v2/steps/05-sentence-detection/README.md

 ### 3. Paragraph Boundary Preservation
 - `paragraphIndex` ensures sentences can be grouped back into paragraphs
-- Headers and images have `paragraphIndex: null` (don't belong to paragraphs)
+- Headers have `paragraphIndex: null` (don't belong to paragraphs)
+- Image markers are preserved in text content for Step 5-1 processing
 - Combination logic respects paragraph boundaries

 ## Processing Steps